johnnyj2608/LootCouncil/README.md

 <img width="206" alt="Screen Shot 2023-06-24 at 3 00 34 AM" src="https://github.com/johnnyj2608/LootCouncil/assets/54607786/4daa78d1-83a7-4caf-b9a1-172cddcd3043">

-Paste a Warcraftlogs report in order to intersect the players eligible for loot and wishlists.
 You can either insert either the code URL or the entire report URL.
 The end result will be outputted with the pretty print library
 <img width="590" alt="result" src="https://github.com/johnnyj2608/LootCouncil/assets/54607786/1cd5231f-9acd-4a45-b898-238ed6673701">

 ### Docker (Optional):